-If your topic’s rubbish, no one’s going to come to your webinar.
+If your webinar topic is rubbish, no one’s going to come to your webinar.
 Period.
-Your webinar should have a focus specific enough to provide actionable and valuable advice.
+Your webinar topic should have a focus, specific enough to provide actionable and valuable advice.

-Try doing some keyword research to find out what your audience needs help with.
+Try doing some keyword research to find out what your audience needs help with and what would be valuable content.
 Not only will this validate your topic, but it’ll also help rank your landing page on popular search engines.

 Top Tip: Go through your blog and see which posts attract the most attention.
 If your audience asked a lot of questions on a particular topic, there’s a good chance people want more information on the subject.